foz/foz.github.com/nyc.md

 # NYC Guide

 This is a collection of favorite places and stuff to do in NYC.
+I lived in NYC for about 11 years before moving to europe in 2006, although I return frequently to visit friends and family.
+I often get asked by europeans "what to do in NYC?".
+So I've compiled some of my favorite places to go.

+## Lower East Side

 ---

-## Lower East Side

 ### [Katz' Deli](https://plus.google.com/106603537575677448372/about)
 [205 E Houston St](https://goo.gl/maps/M3TeY)